maxzheng/workspace-tools/docs/README.rst

 ===============

 * One tool to seamlessly manage / integrate all workspace tools, from setup to publish.
-* SCM agnostic for git/git-svn/svn - svn commit support later or never?
-Keep holding your breath... :)
 * Simplified command execution for common workflow - just run one command, instead of many individual native ones.
 * Command execution is also smart / optimized - i.e. test command auto detects requirement changes to redevelop.
 * Path aware context commands that run across all checkouts - i.e. see status / diff for all repos.
 * Get the most out of other products by easily update your dependencies to the latest
-* Automatically install dependencies in editable mode for testing
+* Automatically install dependencies in editable mode for testing if configured
 * Templates included to setup new product quickly
 * Extensible by adding your own custom commands or modify existing by wrapping them.
 * Trunk based development - one branch per one change that is merged into master when pushed.
+* Full support for git/git-svn with limited support for svn.
 * Cool and sensible shortcut aliases to help you do more by typing less - you will love "tv" [if you know ag]!

 Quick Start Tutorial